Cancer Research UK logo.

 Symptoms of myeloma

 Myeloma does not always cause symptoms in its early stages.
-It might be picked up on a routine blood test.
+It might be picked up with a routine blood test.
+Possible symptoms include bone pain and feeling tired.

 The main signs and symptoms of myeloma are: